milleroski/HoldScanButton/README.md

 ## Compatibility

-This mod should be fully compatible with all the other scan mods out there and never break, if it does I won't provide support or update the mod as I'm not the original maintainer.
-You can find the original Github here. https://github.com/milleroski/HoldScanButton
+This mod should be now fully compatible with all the other scan mods out there.
+I want to give a big shoutout to **NikolaTeslaX**, who contacted me with a solution for the compatibility problem that the previous versions of this mod had, he did all the work for this one.

+## FAQ

+### I found a bug / compatibility issue, where can I report this?

+You can create an issue on my GitHub page linked at the very top, go to the #mod-releases forum on the community discord server (https://discord.gg/lethal-company), or just DM me on Discord (nickname: futuresavior).

 ## Credits
-All credits go to FutureSavior for originally making the mod ^^
+Thank you to rainycake for the idea and ashy!! for helping me figure out how to access the state of the input button.
+Thank you to Nebby for pointing out a compatibility issue that this mod causes.
+Again, BIG thank you to NikolaTeslaX for solving the compatibility issue.
+Also thank you to Lunxara and Robyn for updating the mod so it's up to the latest standard.